 The impact duration may remain for one or two or three agricultural seasons according to the nature of the agricultural lands and the time needed to finalize the construction and operation works (the one agricultural season takes maximum 3 months).
-The crop holder will suffer from the loss of cultivated crops and trees.
-The average area of tower digging is $27 \text{ m} \times 27 \text{ m} = 729 \text{m}^2$ per each tower It is the total area of the land affected as a result of excavation and installation work of the OHTL.
+The average area of tower digging (in the construction phase) is $27 \text{ m} \times 27 \text{ m} = 729 \text{ m}^2$ per each 220 kV tower, it is the total area of the land affected as a result of excavation and installation work of the OHTL.